Raw potato juice is starchy with little natural sweetness.

-Although not scientifically proven, some claim that potato juice can help to fight cancer by inhibit the cancer cells from damaging other healthy cells.
-Some research even link drinking potato juice every day to improvements in those with colon cancer!
+Although not scientifically proven, some claim that potato juice can help to fight cancer by inhibiting the cancer cells and preventing them from damaging other healthy cells.
+Some research even link drinking potato juice every day to improvements for those with colon cancer!

 NEXT: Use it as an external treatment →

-Drinking potato juice can also be an alternative to external treatments, and reportedly reduces excessive dryness of the skin.
-Or, apply cold potato juice to sunburnt skin for a cooling sensation that’ll alleviate the pain, or to blemishes to treat them.
+Drinking potato juice can also be an alternative to external treatments.
+It also reportedly reduces the excessive dryness of the skin.
+Alternatively, you can apply cold potato juice to sunburnt skin for a cooling sensation that’ll alleviate the pain, or do the same for blemishes to treat them.

 NEXT: It works wonders for your hair, too →

 Mix potato juice with aloe vera to get a moisturising hair treatment that’ll help your hair regain its shine.
 Or, apply a mixture of potato juice, honey and egg white to your hair for a few hours before washing it off to stimulate hair growth.

 Potato juice is said to be a treatment (of sorts) for cardiovascular diseases as it prevents blockages of the arteries that’s beneficial for the heart.
 A cup a day can also help to relieve heartburn.